ZacharyGeurts/AMOURANTHRTX/README.md

 We bring you Zero cost secure RTX GPU operation by using current conventions.
 Editor: I made this this thing so good that nobody on the planet gets screwed by it but me.
 Secure at compile time so nobody knows where you got it.
+"We use a custom algorithim that is also unbreakable."
+Nobody cares, just use this one because there is no fingerprint to look at.
 C++23 but Grok can probably make it C# in a day.

 Pre-Alpha Linux Cross compiling SDK for RTX SECURE ZERO operational cost RTX software development.